RockefellerArchiveCenter/bits_and_bytes/README.md

 ## Posting on Bits & Bytes

 ### Create a new branch
-Create a new GitHub branch based off the `gh-pages` branch.
-This is so we can any changes and associate them with specific pull requests.
+Create a new GitHub branch from the `gh-pages` branch.
+This is so we can track any changes and associate them with specific pull requests.
 [See the GitHub documentation on creating new branches if you have questions](https://help.github.com/en/articles/creating-and-deleting-branches-within-your-repository).

 ### File title
 For ease of filing, your file should be named in the following format: `YYYY-MM-DD-title-of-your-post.md`.

-### Post Location
+### Post location
 All posts should be placed in the `_posts` directory of the your new branch.
 Refer to the directory structure of `gh-pages` if you have any questions about location.

-### Image Location
+### Image location
 All images should be placed in the `wp-content/uploads/` directory of your newly created branch.
 You should also put the images in the correct Year/Month directory for your posts publication date.
 If those directories do not exist, create them or ask a member of the D-Team for help on creating them.
 Make sure your post has the correct image links for your images.

 ### Create a pull request